Easy 5-Minute Recipe: Hummus With Tahini

 I have been eating hummus for years and usually I buy it at a local supermarket.
-I remember buying a tub once and I literally rationed it out between my partner and I, like it was a scarce commodity.
+I remember buying a tub once, and I literally rationed it out between my partner and me, like it was a scarce commodity.
 Why didn’t I just buy two?

 If you are wondering what to eat with hummus, you have many options.
-I'm a simple guy and I typically consume my hummus with breadsticks.
-I have been known to even eat it with a spoon, I actually did that this morning, no lie.
+I'm a simple guy, and I typically consume my hummus with breadsticks.
+I have been known to even eat it with a spoon.
 Hummus is also great in sandwiches, with pita or in a wrap.
 It can be eaten with nachos or even be incorporated into a weekly staple, mashed potato.
-Since I love my Middle Eastern cuisines, I often make Falafel and use my hummus as a dip.
-It goes great with falafel!
+Since I love my Middle Eastern cuisines, I often make falafel and use my hummus as a dip.

-- 1 can 400g (14oz) drained chickpeas (canned), Note: If using dried chickpeas, use 1/3 cup and cover with water and let sit overnight
+- 1 can 400 grams (14 ounces) drained chickpeas (canned), Note: If using dried chickpeas, use 1/3 cup and cover with water and let sit overnight

 - 1 large lemon

 - 1 teaspoon cumin powder, or less if you don’t like it strong